INGEOTEC/regional-spanish-models/README.md

 # Regional word embeddings (semantic) and vocabularies (lexical)

 Regional word embeddings for variations of the Spanish language.
-For the following UMAP 2D projections we selected a subset of more than 100K tokens that appear in at least 10 regions.
+For the following UMAP 2D projections we selected a subset of more than 100K tokens that appear in at least 10 regions (see this [notebook](https://github.com/sadit/RegionalSpanish/blob/main/notebooks/common-vocabulary.ipynb) for more details.)

 <div style="display: inline-block; width: 32%; vertical-align: top;">
 <img src="https://raw.githubusercontent.com/sadit/RegionalSpanish/main/figs/fig-umap-common-voc-ALL.png" width="100%" alt="lexical" />